 Equal Rights to Foreign Investors: The presence of large strategic shareholders in many Kuwaiti companies may limit the level of transparency and governance in the market.

-Investor Registration & Account Set Up: Registration is mandatory, but the process was simplified and requirements reduced since 2020.
+Investor Registration & Account Set Up: Registration is mandatory, but the process is efficient

 Information Flow: Stock market information is often not complete and is often not disclosed in a timely manner.

 Clearing and Settlement: Overdraft facilities are prohibited.